RoucheZaaiman/Ecommerce_Customers_Linear_Regression_Project/README.md

 Libraries used in this project are Pandas, Seaborn, Matplotlib and Scikit-learn.

-Analyses that are done in this project:
+Analyses done in this project:
 * Various visualizations are used to detect patterns in the data
 * An lmplot() shows the strong positive correlation between the yearly amount a customer spends and the length of her / his membership.
 * The numerical data is then trained, tested and fitted to a linear regression model and the model is evaluated using the test set of the data.
 A scatterplot for the y test values against the predicted y values shows that we have a very good model.